 So, that’s why you should not play the lottery if you choose to live switched on and make your own fate.

 And if you play the lottery despite all?
-Ah well, then it is something you know you can cut out when you are ready to fully focus on making your fate on your terms.
+Ah well, then you know you can cut it out when you are ready to fully focus on making your fate on your terms.